abusufiyanbelif/bmsssolapur-v2/PROJECT_LOG.md

 - **User Profile**: Created a page (`/profile`) for users to manage their settings, including notification preferences.
 - **Admin Dashboard**: Created at `/admin` to show key stats.
 - **Donation Management**: Created a page at `/admin/donations` to list all donations with their status.
+- **Theming**: Implemented a theme settings page to customize application colors.
+Performed a full-system audit to ensure all UI elements correctly use the defined theme colors.

 ### User Roles & Permissions